wizzlern/drupal8-site-building/docroot/themes/sitebuilding/static/sass/styleguide.md

 ## About this Styleguide

-This styleguide for the dtd2016sitebuilding Drupal theme is generated with `KSS`, a stylesheet parser,
+This styleguide for the sitebuilding Drupal theme is generated with `KSS`, a stylesheet parser,
 [Spec available](https://github.com/kss-node/kss/blob/spec/SPEC.md).

-The dtd2016sitebuilding theme is a subtheme based on [FortyTwo](https://www.drupal.org/project/fortytwo).
+The sitebuilding theme is a subtheme based on [FortyTwo](https://www.drupal.org/project/fortytwo).
 To add items to this styleguide just add comments in your SASS file and regenerate this styleguide by running `grunt styleguide` from the static folder.